 CIP’s Internship in China provides customized international experience in China which is tailored to your expectation and career Choice.
 After submitting your application you will be allocated to a personal Program Consultant who helps you design an international internship that you will be proud of.
 Enjoy your Internship Abroad with the China Internship Program!

 All 20 of our Program Modules including Summer Internship Programs are designed to be safe, immersive and supportive.
 This reflects in our ability to gain trust and endorsement in the career industry.
 All interns in China are insured by Global Benefits Group and highly reputable Insurance company from the US

 CHOICE OF LOCATIONS

-China Internship Placements offers Paid Internships Program in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
-Whether you are considering busy cities or developing and opportunity pron ones, we have developed programs to meet your expectation
+China Internship Placements offers Paid Internship Program in China as well as Intensive Chinese Language programs in Beijing, Shanghai, Shenzhen, and Nanjing.
+Whether you are considering busy cities or developing and opportunity prone ones, we have developed programs to meet your expectation

 Register for regular updates, exclusive member guides and access to your own support concierge.

 Don’t take our word for it.
 Hear it directly from past program participants across a range f fields.
 Have questions?
 Read more review on the popular sites linked below.

 China Internship Placement was at the center of getting me a consultancy internship when I was looking for one.
 They proved to be worth my money.
 I am coming from a part of the world that paying to placed into an internship was unheard of.
 But ...Read More

 China Internship Placement was at the center of getting me a consultancy internship when I was looking for one.
 They proved to be worth my money.
 I am coming from a part of the world that paying to placed into an internship was unheard of.
 But when I was walked though the components, I felt it was worth it.